 When one of your fighters is reduced to zero health, for any reason, they are defeated.

 If your hero's sidekick is defeated, immediately remove that sidekick token from the battlefield.
-(A sidekick without a health dial only has 1 health and is defeated if they take any damage.)

 If your hero is defeated, you immediately lose the game.